hrithikM86/WIDS-UID66/README.md

-# Precipitation prediction using ML
+# Precipitation prediction using Machine Learning

 The project aims to teach you the basics of machine learning and how to use it to create a machine learning model that can predict precipitation.
 This project is aimed at students who want to begin their career and are looking for a starting point.
 We will start right from the basics and move towards advanced concepts.